shivannis/xandr-docs-public/xandr-docs/articles/monetize/video-creative-best-practices.md

 Ensure that any VAST XML includes at least three formats -- FLV, MP4, and WebM.
 Not including the recommended formats will limit delivery.

-## Does your ad server allow Xandr VAST check domains?
+## Does your ad server allow Microsoft Advertising VAST check domains?

-Ensure that your ad server allows Xandr VAST check domains.
+Ensure that your ad server allows Microsoft Advertising VAST check domains.
 VAST check may fail otherwise.
-Please reach out to your Xandr representative for additional domain detail if necessary.
+Please reach out to your Microsoft Advertising representative for additional domain detail if necessary.

 ## Have you included all necessary query string macros in your VAST tag?

-Xandr automatically inserts the click URL into the XML wrapper of all VAST creatives.
+Microsoft Advertising automatically inserts the click URL into the XML wrapper of all VAST creatives.
 You are not required to add the click macro and click testing is not required.
-However, you should manually insert the Xandr CACHEBUSTER macro.
+However, you should manually insert the Microsoft Advertising CACHEBUSTER macro.

 ## What does the error message "Heavy ad intervention" mean?